Upload-ready bundle preview

 Hero image spec

-Alt text recommendation: A person sitting quietly by a window at dawn, hands wrapped around a cup of tea, looking reflective but calm — suggesting the early days of recovery from alcohol dependence.
+Alt text recommendation: A person sitting quietly by a window at dawn, hands wrapped around a cup of tea, looking thoughtful and tired but present — conveying the difficult early days of stopping drinking.

 Tone: warm, human, hopeful — not clinical, not shame-coded, not voyeuristic.